 Played with in Stargate SG-1 episode Absolute Power with Daniel Jackson, the show's typical Woobie of various other types.
 In the episode, Daniel is trying to sensitively obtain information about the Goa'uld from a small child, who touches his head in an apparently hostile act, as it renders him unconscious.
 When he awakens, he proceeds to have all of the needed knowledge revealed to him and proceeds to build the weapon that would apparently defend the Earth, but at the cost of having become at least a Jerkass Woobie if not outright evil.
 He fantasizes about very violent things until, finally, his goal is met.
 He then proceeds to take over the most powerful weapon in the world from his Supervillain Lair and destroy Moscow before waking up and realizing that having absolute power to defeat the Goa'uld in one fell swoop is not such a good idea after all.
 He wakes up to discover that it was All Just a Dream, but during the episode, it was implied that Woobie, Destroyer of Worlds is actually simply a part of his subconscious, with or without special knowledge.
 Not surprising, really.

 Lucifer sees himself as this and it isn't without some justification.
-From the beginning, he was destined to become the Devil, something he, his brothers, and his father are implied to have known ever since God made the universe, before Lucifer would have even done anything actually evil; it would also have to mean that he and everyone just mentioned would have had to know not only that Lucifer would become Satan but that his ultimate destiny would be millenia trapped in Hell's deepest prison, alone, only to be released to be killed by his adored older brother, Michael, to bring "Paradise."
+From the beginning, he was destined to become the Devil, something he, his brothers, and his father are implied in "Changing Channels" to have known ever since God made the universe, before Lucifer would have even done anything actually evil; it would also have to mean that he and everyone just mentioned would have had to know not only that Lucifer would become Satan but that his ultimate destiny would be millenia trapped in Hell's deepest prison, alone, only to be released to be killed by his adored older brother, Michael, to bring "Paradise."
+Seasons 10 and 11 go on to reveal that he was also given the Mark to bear by God after they sealed an Ultimate Evil known as the Darkness into it, which is said to have corrupted Lucifer and is known to cause a constant, overpowering urge to kill.
 Once God's favorite angel, Lucifer feels that he has been cast aside for a species that does not deserve such love and that he and his brothers are being toyed with by God for the sake of some messed-up cosmic play God has planned out.
-Lucifer has tried to regain his prestige in God's eyes, but has been irrevocably cast as a monster.
-As such, that is what he has become.
-His one attempt to get himself and Michael off the chessboard was rejected by Michael, who told him that he is a monster who destroyed their family and that he (Michael) needs to kill him, prompting Lucifer to eventually respond, "If that's the way it's got to be... then I'd like to see you try."
+Lucifer has tried to regain his prestige in God's eyes, but has been irrevocably cast as a monster, with God refusing to take responsibility for his own part in Lucifer's fall and leaving him to his fate.
+As such, a monster is exactly what he has become.
+Despite it all, he still loves his family and tries to talk Gabriel out of fighting with him, only to be told off for "playing the victim" (even when it becomes increasingly clear that he does have a very strong case for having the odds stacked against him) and being forced to kill Gabriel in self-defense, obviously broken-hearted about it, and his one attempt to get himself and Michael off the chessboard was likewise rejected by Michael, who told him that he is a monster who destroyed their family and that he (Michael) needs to kill him, prompting Lucifer to eventually respond, "If that's the way it's got to be... then I'd like to see you try."